MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/asset-capture-mobile.md

     ![Take photo capture in Dynamics 365 Remote Assist Mobile.](./media/08.15-asset-capture-photo-mr.png "Take photo capture in Dynamics 365 Remote Assist Mobile")

     > [!NOTE]
     > To switch to video capture view, select **Video**, and then tap the capture button to start the recording.
 The capture button will change and show a countdown timer from the maximum video length available.
-You can add further mixed-reality mark-up during the video capture.
+You can add further mixed-reality annotations during the video capture.
 Tap the capture button again to stop recording.

     ![Take video capture in Dynamics 365 Remote Assist Mobile.](./media/08.18-asset-capture-video-mr-recording.png "Take video capture in Dynamics 365 Remote Assist Mobile")